Mushtarak-Web-School/Mushtarak-Web-School/shell-scripts.md

 Ahmed Hussien1
 ```

-If we want to run the script like any programe without wrinting "bash".
+If we want to run the script like any programe without wrinting "bash" before the script name.
 we use hash bang #! some times called shbang or she bang.
 let's edit `myfirstscript.sh` to be like this.